Speed Is The Key To Water Damage Prevention

 If we have said it once we’ve said it a thousand times, speed is of the essence when dealing with any sort of water damage problem.
 While no one plan on having to deal with flooding or serious leaks in their home or business, it does happen and it is important to know how to deal with it promptly.

 Remember, the operative word here is “dry”.
 You want to make sure that all surfaces in all affected rooms have been properly dried out, as this is the only way to prevent mold problems from cropping up.
-Trying to effect repair in a room that is still wet is about as useless as the old screen door on a submarine.
+Trying to make repairs in a room that is still wet is absolutely useless.

 Water extraction and drying procedures vary from scenario to scenario, but they all have the same goal in mind, removing the excess water, bringing down relative humidity levels, and drying everything out thoroughly.